meerkat79/quickGrab/README.md

 # quickGrab
-Simple Page to grab movie details from OMDB
+Simple Page to grab movie details from OMDB by providing a string

-Compressed for security at the moment